W427697/Discord-/README.md

 Looking for a first issue to tackle?

 - We tag issues with [![Good First Issue](https://img.shields.io/github/issues/storybookjs/storybook/good%20first%20issue.svg)](https://github.com/storybookjs/storybook/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) when we think they are well suited for people who are new to the codebase or OSS in general.
-- [Talk to us](https://discord.gg/storybook), we'll find something to suits your skills and learning interest.
+- [Talk to us](https://discord.gg/storybook), we'll find something that suits your skills and learning interest.

 ### Development scripts

-Storybook is organized as a monorepo using [Lerna](https://lerna.js.org/).
+Storybook is organized as a mono-repo using [Lerna](https://lerna.js.org/).
 Useful scripts include:

 #### `yarn start`